-There are currently 30 Ministers (including the Prime Minister).
-The maximum number can be increased by legislation.
+Legislation currently allows for up to 30 Ministers (including the Prime Minister).
 About 19 or so senior Ministers administer the major departments and are, usually, members of Cabinet.
 Other Ministers are responsible for particular areas of administration within a major department, or may be in charge of a small department.
 Ministers are appointed from both Houses of Parliament, although most (about two thirds) are Members of the House.

 In the parliament Ministers act as spokespersons for the government on matters relating to their departments.
 Their duties include introducing and managing the carriage of legislation, making statements on government policy and answering questions on their administrative responsibilities.

-Up to 12 Members and Senators are appointed by the Prime Minister as Parliamentary Secretaries to assist or represent Ministers in various aspects of their work, including parliamentary responsibilities.
+Up to 12 Members and Senators are appointed by the Prime Minister as Parliamentary Secretaries (also referred to as Assistant Ministers) to assist or represent Ministers in various aspects of their work, including parliamentary responsibilities.
 In the proceedings of the House they can act in place of a Minister in all respects except for answering questions.

 Leader of the House